etlapale/necomi/doc/src/main.md

 std::cout << a(0,0,1) << std::endl;

 // 2D view of type cuiloa::Array<int,2>
-// and size 5×6, sharing the same elments auto b = a[1];
+// and size 5×6, sharing the same elements auto b = a[1];
 ~~~